Pinterest Tips & Strategies

 • Pin Descriptions: You have up to 500 characters here, so use them wisely.
 Write 2-3 natural, helpful sentences that describe what the pin is about.
 Weave in your primary and a few secondary keywords.
 Think about what a user would want to know.
 "This easy vegan lentil soup recipe comes together in under 30 minutes.
 It's a healthy weeknight dinner idea packed with flavor.
 Click through for the full list of ingredients and step-by-step instructions!"

-• Image Alt Text: When you're uploading a new Pin, there's an option for "alt text."
+• Image Alt Text: When you're uploading a new pin, there's an option for "alt text."
 This is designed for screen readers but also gives Pinterest another signal about your content.
 Pop your most important keyword in here.
+For more ways to improve your search ranking, check out our guide on how to optimize Pinterest pins for SEO.

 Create Pins That People Can't Ignore